OHIF/Viewers/docs/latest/advanced/extensions.md

 #### Panel

-...
+> The panel module is not yet in use.

 ### Registering Extensions

 Extensions are registered for the application at startup.
 The `ExtensionManager`, exposed by `ohif-core`, registers a list of extensions with our application's store.
-Each module provided by the extension becomes available via `state.plugins.availablePlugins`, and consists of three parts: id, type (PLUGIN_TYPE), and the return value of the module method.
+Each module provided by the extension becomes available via `state.plugins.availablePlugins`, and consists of three parts: id, type ([PLUGIN_TYPE](https://github.com/OHIF/ohif-core/blob/43c08a29eff3fb646a0e83a03a236ddd84f4a6e8/src/plugins.js#L1-L6)), and the return value of the module method.

 In a future version, we will likely expose a way to provide the extensions you would like included at startup.